rsdoiel/antenna/archives/2025/planet_2025.31.md

 date: 2025-08-07, from: RTÉ News

-A group of US Congress members has written to US Secretary of the Treasury Scott Bessent asking him to consider adding Ireland to a list of countries which boycott Israel if the Occupied Territories Bill (OTB) is passed.
+A group of US Congress members has written to US Secretary of the Treasury Scott Bessent asking him to consider adding Ireland to a list of countries which boycott Israel if the Occupied Territories Bill is passed.

 <br>